This Discussion channel is currently closed.

 Default_avatar

-Richard Harri almost 8 years ago
+Richard Harri over 8 years ago

 I am a retiree living in the Duluth area on a fixed income that cannot handle this proposed rate increase suggested by Minnesota Power.
 They need to figure another way to benefit business customers than doing so at the cost to the residential customers.
 This is not a good or practical stategy.